zhandao/zero-rails_openapi/README.md

     response_ref :BadRqResp # to use a Response component end
   ```
-  Component can be used to simplify your DSL code (by using `*_ref` methods).
+  Component can be used to simplify your DSL code
+  (that is, to refer to the defined Component object by `*_ref` methods).

-  Each RefObj you defined is associated with components through component key.
+  Each RefObj is associated with components through component key.
-  We suggest that component keys should be camelized symbol.
+  We suggest that component keys should be camelized, and must be Symbol.

 #### (4) `api_dry` [optional]